 The Input Assistant helps you automatically complete code, discover functions and options, and reduce oversights and typographical errors while coding.

-The Input Assistant feature set has four components:
+The Input Assistant feature set has the following components:

 The Input Assistant may be enabled or disabled via the Interface tab of the menu.

 As you type, a list of possible functions and variables (both system- and user-defined) is displayed after a user-defined delay.
 The list is refined automatically as you type additional characters.

 Completion suggestions are intelligently and automatically prioritized, based in part on your usage patterns and the context in which you are coding.

 Completions can be inserted using the keyboard or the mouse.
 Select a completion with the mouse pointer or arrow keys.
 Press Enter or Tab, or click to insert the completion.